ghandylan/SwingPaint/README.md

 CS128-8L_BM5 Group Project 1Q2022\
 This is a **group** project!

-***Each contributor played a crucial role in the development of the system, bringing their unique skills and expertise to the project.***
+## **Project Attribution**

+**Please Note:** I did not build the entire project on my own.
+This project was a collaborative effort, and I want to acknowledge and give credit to the team members who contributed to its development.
+Each team member played a crucial role in bringing this project to life.

 ### Members:
  * LARA, CHARLENE GRAZIELLE - Project leader